-To change the VTA, loosen the screw in the mounting socket of the tonearm, now the height can be changed with the height adjustment screw.
-Turn clockwise to raise the back of the tonearm (at the pivot) and counterclockwise to lower it.
-You might be needed to push the tonearm down gently when lowering the VTA.
-Exercise extreme caution!
-When the screw in the mounting socket is loosened, the tonearm can move and swing round.
-Cartridge damage can result.
-Antiskating The antiskating force is applied magnetically with a magnetic ring.
+The antiskating force is applied magnetically with a magnetic ring.
 It is magnetized at a 120° angle and it is set with an adjustable pin magnet in the back of the tonearm.
 The magnets try to move the tonearm back into its resting position and thus creating a counter force compensating the skating force.
 Screwing the pin magnet in the back further in increases the antiskating force.
 To find the correct setting it is best to use a recording with a voice centered between the speakers.
-Adjust the antiskating until you can hear the voice in the middle, between the speakers and consonats like "s", "z" are not moving to the left or right side.
+Adjust the antiskating until you can hear the voice in the middle, between the speakers.

-The often used method of using a blank record to adjust antiskating is unusable as it results in a wrong (usually too high) random antiskating setting.

 Antiskating adjustments only make sense after azimuth, HTA and VTA have been set correctly.
 If the desired antiskating force exceeds the maximum magnetic force it is likely that one or more of the other settings are incorrect.
 Please note that setting the antiskating force could also slightly change the HTA.

 To underscore this point again: Any adjustments which change the basic geometric setting that was determined by using a template or Protractor should be done with great care and in very small increments.
 Otherwise it is easy to lose track and move further and further away from the desired results.

+Cueing

-Cueing The tonearm cueing mechanism of the 10.0, 12.0, 10.5 and 12.1 can be height-adjusted by loosening the screw at the back of the plate that holds the cueing device and raising or lowering it.
+The tonearm cueing mechanism of the 10.5 and 12.1 can be heightadjusted by loosening the screw at the back of the plate that holds the cueing device and raising or lowering it.

 The cueing of our tonearms uses a thick lubricant for smooth and slow movement.
 In case the tonearm doesn't move or goes down very slowly after lowering the cueing, move it back to resting position (away from the platter) and raise and lower the cueing a few times while gently pushing the cueing down to spread the lubricant in the inside.
 This might be necessary after exposure to cold or when not used for some time.

 When the cartridge slides inwards when lowered on the LP instead of hitting the groove, then cleaning the rubber in the tonearm rest of the cueing with alcohol might help.
 The rubber holds the tonearm stable while being lowered and might fail when it's greasy.
-Attributes and technical specifications 10.0 / 12.0 / 10.5 / 12.1 Pivot to Spindle distance: 243 mm / 291 mm / 244 mm / 292 mm +/-2 mm Effective length: 258,8 / 304,6 mm / 259,8 mm / 305,6 mm Overhang: 15,8 mm / 13,6 mm / 15,8 mm / 13,6 mm Dynamic mass: 14 g / 16 g / 12 g / 14 g Cartridge mount: 1⁄2" connector, long holes Minimum distance between mounting surface and platter top: 25 mm

-Mounting depth: 30 mm / 46,5 mm with DIN socket Cartridge weight: min 4 g, max 16 g with standard counterweight Weight: 410 g / 460 g / 300 g / 350 g Counterweight: 150 g / 190 g / 180 g / 200 g 15.
-GENERAL INFORMATION ON BRINKMANN CARTRIDGES Brinkmann offered two different cartridges, the EMT-ti and the Pi.
+Attributes and technical specifications 10.0 / 10.5 / 12.1

+Pivot to Spindle distance: 243 mm / 244 mm / 292 mm +/-2 mm Effective length: 258,8 / 259,8 mm / 305,6 mm Overhang: 15,8 mm / 15,8 mm / 13,6 mm Dynamic mass: 14 g / 12 g / 14 g Cartridge mount: 1/2" connector, long holes Minimum distance between mounting surface and platter top: 25 mm Mounting depth: 30 mm / 46,5 mm with DIN socket Cartridge weight: min 4 g, max 16 g with standard counterweight Weight: 410 g / 300 g / 350 g Counterweight: 150 g / 180 g / 200 g

+14. GENERAL INFORMATION ON BRINKMANN CARTRIDGES

+Brinkmann offers two different cartridges, the EMT-ti and the Pi.
 Both cartridges incorporate Brinkmann "fine-tuning" in several different areas and employing different materials like copper, titanium and various aluminum alloys.
 Special attention has been paid to optimizing unit-to-unit consistency and resonance tuning.

 The Pi cartridge features a Micro Ridge stylus which offers the best resolution of the finest recorded details and which guarantees the best reliability.
-Natural sounding in the midrange with good flexibility dynamics, it generates an enormous soundstage and three-dimensional images at the highest level of top cartridges.
+Natural-sounding in the midrange with good flexibility dynamics, it generates an enormous soundstage and three-dimensional images at the highest level of top cartridges.
 The stylus is mounted on a boron cantilever and drives a copper voice coil.
 Particular attention was paid to the rigidity of the magnetic circuit in order to prevent eddy currents.